– Kawasaki Vaquero 1700 Review –

 Whether in the size of the controls, the style of the handlebars, the footboards with heel-toe shifters and or the general line of the bike, the Vaquero embraces the bagger formula that we easily recognize, but with a Kawasaki touch.

 The general aesthetic of the Vaquero is neat and attention to detail has been paid to offer a motorcycle that is pleasant to look at, no matter the angle.
-The 2023 Vulcan Vaquero is painted in a “Metallic Matte Graphene Steel Gray”, that gives it a beautiful look and enhances its line and curves.
+The 2023 Vulcan Vaquero is painted in a “Metallic Matte Graphene Steel Gray”, which gives it a beautiful look and enhances its line and curves.

 Yamaha Tenere 1200

 As for the heart of the Vulcan, Kawasaki gives us a semi-chromed 1700cc V-twin engine.
-An interesting displacement with ok power at only 82 HP and 107lb of torque.
+An interesting displacement with OK power at only 82 HP and 107lb of torque.

 The low-end torque is good, but something tells me the engine could breathe more… With a motorcycle of this size and weight, you would expect a slightly more powerful engine.